April 15, 1907:

 The Atomic Energy Society of Japan

 reports that at least two of the six crippled reactors at the Fukushima Dai-Ichii complex north of Tokyo suffered partial meltdowns.
-The reactors, located north of Tokyo, survived a 9.0 earthquake on March 11 but were crippled by the massive tsunami that followed.
+The reactors, located north of Tokyo, survived a magnitude-9.0 earthquake on March 11 but were crippled by the massive tsunami that followed.